Gwenaelle-Vigo/OrthoPap/README.md

 ------------------------------------------------------------------------

+## 7) Addition of new species to the alignments obtained by orthoPap

-## 6)  Creation of HMM Profiles for OrthoPap Alignments
+### Creation of HMM Profiles for OrthoPap Alignments

 After aligning the orthologous sequences, we built HMM (Hidden Markov Models) profiles using **HMMER** (version 3.3.1) (Eddy 2011) for each orthologous alignment: